 If you decide to utilize a CSR platform to manage your company’s workplace giving programs, you might see that many of these software solutions even offer their own online fundraising and donation processing services.

-However, you don’t want to narrow down the ways employees are able to give to just one of the above donation channels.
-In order to provide an optimized employee giving experience, it’s of utmost importance to give employee participants a choice in the way they give.
-In fact, corporate giving studies report that over 96% of employees at companies with matching gift programs prefer that their company match donations made through any giving channel, rather than placing limitations on which donation methods are match-eligible.
+However, you don’t want to narrow down the ways employees can give to just one of the above donation channels.
+To provide an optimized workplace giving experience, it’s of utmost importance to give employees a choice in the way they give.
+That way, they’ll feel more empowered to participate in workplace giving.

-Once you’ve established the ways in which employees can participate in your workplace giving programs, you’ll need to determine how they’ll actually submit their requests.
-This process, again, can vary from company to company, ranging from paper forms to online request portals.
-In the end, you ultimately need a way for employees to provide your company with basic information about their recent donations.
-And keep in mind as you develop this process that you want to maintain simplicity for employee participants.
+Once you’ve established how employees can participate in your workplace giving programs, you’ll need to determine how they’ll submit their matching requests.
+This process, again, varies from company to company, ranging from paper forms to online request portals.
+Ultimately, you need a way for employees to provide your company with basic information about their recent donations in a timely manner.
+The simpler and more convenient the process, the higher participation will be.

-One of the newest and easiest ways to do so is with matching gift auto-submission.
-This innovative functionality is now offered by Double the Donation in partnership with several breakthrough CSR platforms—including Givinga, Millie, POINT, Selflessly, and more.
+One of the newest ways to facilitate matching gift requests is to leverage matching gift auto-submission technology.
+Leading matching gift database provider, Double the Donation, offers this innovative functionality in partnership with several breakthrough CSR platforms, including, Millie, POINT, Selflessly, and more.

-Companies that have enabled matching gift auto-submission allow their employees to submit their match requests directly from their favorite nonprofits’ donation confirmation screens.
-All they typically have to do is verify their identity with a corporate email address and authorize Double the Donation to submit the matching gift request on their behalf!
-From there, the software ecosystem works to provide necessary donation data to your company’s workplace giving platform to automatically review and approve the request.
+All employees typically have to do to participate in auto-submission is verify their identity with a corporate email address and authorize Double the Donation’s matching gift platform, 360MatchPro, to submit the matching gift request on their behalf.
+From there, the software ecosystem provides the necessary donation data to your company’s workplace giving platform to automatically review and approve the request.

 Your employees will appreciate the ease with which they can participate in your giving initiatives, which will likely result in increased program usage.
-And in the end, your company will see greater benefits from matching employee donations in the first place.
+And in the end, your company will see greater benefits from matching employee donations.
 It’s a win-win!

 6. Promote your new workplace giving program to employees.